irrevocablesake/Nuno/README.md

 # Nuno

 Nuno is a cloth simulation based on extended position based dynamics, a different approach to physics based sims.
 It's still a WIP, and hence this section is empty ( for now ).
+Based on the Research Papers by Matthias Müller-Fischer & Team at NVIDIA.

 Eventually, I will be updating this page as I progres.

 ## Video